leangjia/blender_docs/manual/editors/shader_editor.rst

 Use Nodes
    The Use Nodes setting is mostly a legacy setting and should always be checked for materials.
 Slot
-   The :menuselection:`Slot` menu can be used to select the active :ref:`material slot <material-slots>` on the active object.
+   The *Slot* menu can be used to select the active :ref:`material slot <material-slots>` on the active object.
    The material selector to the right of it can change the material that is in the selected slot.
 Pin (pin icon)